simard-landscape-lab/sari-tutorial/readme.md

 # Acknowledgements

+This tutorial was written by Charlie Marshak and supervised closely by [Marc Simard](https://scholar.google.com/citations?user=JQJF1wgAAAAJ&hl=en).
+We are grateful for the input from and helpful conversations with Michael Denbina, Tien-Hao Liao, and Neda Kasraee.
+We are grateful to the conference organizers and the [LCLUC program](https://lcluc.umd.edu/) for which made this tutorial possible.

 We gratefully and humbly acknowledge JAXA for the use of ALOS-2 data to generate a coherence image over Mondah, Gabon generated using ISCE2.

-We are grateful to the ASF for providing easy access to ALOS-1 radiometrically and terrain corrected tiles over Mondah and Ko Panyi.
+We are also grateful to the ASF for providing easy access to ALOS-1 radiometrically and terrain corrected tiles over Mondah and Ko Panyi.

 A portion of this research was performed at the Jet Propulsion Laboratory, California Institute of Technology.
 Copyright 2019 California Institute of Technology.
 US Government Support Acknowledged.